zj463261929/detectron2-restful/docs/notes/compatibility.md

 	can improve mask AP on COCO by ~0.5% absolute.

 There are some other differences in training as well, but they won't affect model-level compatibility.
-The majors ones are:
+The major ones are:

 - We fixed a [bug](https://github.com/facebookresearch/Detectron/issues/459) in
   Detectron, by making `RPN.POST_NMS_TOPK_TRAIN` per-image, rather than per-batch.